dotnet/csharplang/proposals/low-level-struct-improvements.md

     // Okay: the safe-to-escape of `span` is *calling method* hence this is legal. return span;

+    // Okay: the local `refLocal` has a ref-safe-to-escape of *current method* and a
+    // safe-to-escape of *calling method*.
+In the call below it is passed to a
-    // Okay: the parameter here is `scoped ref` hence `refLocal` does not contribute /
+    // parameter that is `scoped ref` which means it does not contribute
-    // ref-safe-to-escape, it only contributes safe-to-escape.
-That is *calling method*
+    // ref-safe-to-escape.
+It only contributes its safe-to-escape hence the returned
-    // hence this is legal.
-    Span<int> local = default;
+    // rvalue ends up as safe-to-escape of *calling method* Span<int> local = default;
     ref Span<int> refLocal = ref local;
     return ComplexScopedRefExample(ref refLocal);